EEG701 - Contemporary Issues in International Education

-This unit seeks to familiarise those involved in teaching in international schools with the broader context of the development of new institutional formations in global education - in particular the place of international schools and the networks such as IBO that support them.
-It also seeks to familiarise students with the various mechanisms of globalisation in international schooling- especially in areas such as the development of professional standards, assessment, accreditation, certification, etc. It will also look at the fluidity of staffing of international schools and the issues involved in mobility between contexts.
-These issues will be placed within the context of various explanations of the processes of globalisation and the emergence of global capital, global society, global citizenship and the emergence of third culture kids.
+This unit seeks to further understanding of developments in international education inclusive of the broader social, cultural and educational contexts leading to the development of new institutional formations in global education.
+Students will explore specific sectors in education inclusive of schools, post-secondary, higher education and international education such as IB.
+The unit will expect students to critically explore concepts such as globalization, transnationalism and mobility that shape the development of education in international contexts.
+It also seeks to familiarise students with the various issues that influence international education and have impact on shaping and transforming the development of professional standards, assessment, accreditation, certification, etc. These issues will be placed within the context of various explanations of the processes of cosmopolitanism, globalisation and the emergence of global capital, global society, global citizenship, and international schooling.

 Unit Fee Information